Non-reductive geometric invariant theory and hyperbolicity: Introduction

-The key idea of the present paper is to replace these existing models with a completely new construction, coming from the recently developed theory of non-reductive quotients \cite{bdhk1,bdhk2}.
-We construct a projective non-reductive GIT quotient $J_kX/\!/\Diff_k(1)$ endowed with a tautological line bundle whose sections give (semi-) invariant jet differentials.
-Following Diverio--Merker--Rousseau \cite{dmr} (with the better pole order of Darondeau \cite{darondeau2} for slanted vector fields) and using holomorphic Morse inequalities we deduce the existence of these global sections from the positivity of a well-defined tautological integral over $J_kX/\!/\Diff_k(1)$.
+The first key idea of this paper is to replace these existing models with a new construction, coming from a recently developed extension of geometric invariant theory (GIT) to suitable non-reductive group actions \cite{bdhk2}.
+We construct a projective completion $\calx_k^{\GIT}$ of $\calx_k^{\mathrm{reg}} = {J}_k^{\mathrm{reg}} X/\Diff_k(1)$, which fibres over $X$ with fibres given by non-reductive GIT quotients.
+The projective completion $\calx_k^{\GIT}$ is endowed with a relatively ample line bundle such that sections of its powers give (semi-)invariant jet differentials.
+From this we construct a tautological line bundle over $\calx_k^{\GIT}$, and following Diverio--Merker--Rousseau \cite{dmr} (with the improved pole order obtained by Darondeau \cite{darondeau2} for slanted vector fields) and using the holomorphic Morse inequalities \cite{dem00,trap}, we show that the existence of nonzero sections of this line bundle follows from the positivity of a certain tautological integral over $\calx_k^{\GIT}$.

-The second key ingredient of the present paper is the cohomological intersection theory developed in \cite{bkcoh}, which allows us to prove the positivity of this integral at the critical order $k=n$ for hypersurfaces with polynomial degree.
+The second key ingredient of this paper is the cohomological intersection theory for non-reductive GIT quotients developed in \cite{bkcoh}, which allows us to prove the positivity of this integral at the critical order $k=n$ for hypersurfaces with polynomial degree.

+The layout of the paper is as follows.
+Background material needed on jet differentials and on non-reductive GIT is recalled in $\S$2 and $\S$3.
+In $\S$4 we summarise the results of \cite{bkcoh} on moment maps for nonreductive quotients and their cohomological applications. $\S$5 contains the construction of the projective completion $\calx_k^{\GIT} $ of ${J}_k^{\mathrm{reg}} X/\Diff_k(1)$ fibring over $X$, and describes the fibres $X_k^{\GIT}$ of $\calx_k^{\GIT} \to X$ as non-reductive GIT quotients, with explicit descriptions when $k=2,3$.
+In $\S$6 it is shown that the proof of Theorem \ref{mainthmtwo} reduces to proving that a tautological integral